 Every Montenegrin bank requires the physical presence of the company’s director as part of the account opening process.
 If you are unable to visit Montenegro, you should find a local director.
 For more details, see our guide to opening a corporate bank account in Montenegro.

-include educational institutes, banks, insurance, restaurants, travel agencies, financial services, import / export related industries, etc. For more information, see our guide to business licenses in Montenegro.
+You may need to apply for one or more business licenses for some business activities such as: include educational institutes, banks, insurance, restaurants, travel agencies, financial services, import / export related industries, etc. For more information, see our guide to business licenses in Montenegro.

 Companies registered for VAT should charge this tax to their customers on goods and services provided and remit that amount to the tax authorities.
 For additional VAT details, see our guide to VAT in Montenegro.